 - Why we ultimately chose Instapage over Unbounce and LeadPages.

-So whether you’re an marketing agency owner, freelancer, or a digital marketer who needs to build an email list, this review will help you decide if Instapage is for you or not.
+So whether you’re a marketing agency owner, freelancer, or digital marketer who needs to build an email list, this review will help you decide if Instapage is for you or not.

-Instapage is landing page platform that helps users create landing pages for their marketing campaigns.
+Instapage is a landing page platform that helps users create landing pages for their marketing campaigns.

-Fastforward to 2021 and Instapage has big brands that build landing pages on their platform including Verizon, HelloFresh, Vimeo, Ebay, and ADP to name a few.
+Fast forward to 2023, and Instapage has big brands that build landing pages on their platform, including Verizon, HelloFresh, Vimeo, eBay, and ADP, to name a few.

 Here are a few feature highlights before we get to the Instapage review good stuff.